davidrunger/blog/src/_posts/2024-07-02-enforce-git-hooks-in-a-rails-initializer.md

 ---
-title: "Enforce Git hooks in a Rails initializer"
+title: Enforce Git hooks in a Rails initializer
-subtitle:
 ---

 ## Git hooks